Import-Prem/Streamlit_project/instructions.md

 The first project Landmark detection will detect the landmark in an image and will provide you the name of the landmark. [only Asia]

-The second project YOLO object detection with detect object [80 objects] in the given image with the mentioned confidence.
+The second project YOLO object detection which detect object [80 objects] in the given image with the mentioned confidence.

 More project will be added soon.